johnmcfarlane/papers/c++/error-handling.md

 * a QA/test engineer, or
 * a DevOps engineer programming a CI runner to perform automated tests

-will all prefer Trap Enforcement Strategy because bugs are a likelihood and performance and stability are secondary concerns.
+will prefer Trap Enforcement Strategy because bugs are a likelihood and performance and stability are secondary concerns.

 #### Safety-Critical System With Redundancy